 13. Bakhira Bird Sanctuary, Uttar Pradesh

 Next, we have Bakhira Bird Sanctuary.
 Located on a large natural floodplain and wetland, the natural reserve is a beautiful place to view some unique species of birds.
 Established in 1980, the sanctuary gets its name from a lake that surrounds a village which also goes by the same name.
 Some of the birds which you can find here include purple moorhen, kaima and swamphen.
-Bakhira Bird Sanctuary is also a habitat for mongooses, jungle cats and golden jackals, apart from others.
+Besides, Bakhira is also a habitat for mongooses, jungle cats and golden jackals, apart from others.

 14. Ranganathittu Bird Sanctuary, Karnataka

 Ranganathittu Bird Sanctuary, near Mysore is simply one of the best places for bird-watching in India.
 It is one of the largest bird sanctuaries of Karnataka and also India.
 Located in close proximity to Mysore, the reserve comprises of six small islands along the river Cauvery.
 Some of the varieties of birds, the sanctuary is home to include stork billed kingfishers, Indian shags, oriental darters and streak throated swallows, among others.

 15. Chintamani Kar Bird Sanctuary, West Bengal

 Next on our list, we have Chintamani Kar Bird Sanctuary.
 It is located on the rural areas of Kolkata outskirts. great place to spend some quality time watching the exotic quality of birds.
 The popular names are black headed bulbul, little spider hunter and fish eagle, besides others.